amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-02-21-mental-illness.md

 If I knew what would happen 24 hours later, I would not have stopped trying.

-___
+---
 <br/>

 Death, with time, comes with a sense of finality, of peace, and of closure for loved ones.
 This is not a story of death.

 On this fateful day, I left my mom in order to work.
 My plan was to work to escape this madhouse that my home had become.

 She stops me at the door, barely able to speak.
-I can tell she is upset.
+I can tell she is upset and scared.
 She says she loves me with all her heart and soul.
 I say I love her too.

 I walk out the door.